-We always prefer email to phone contact so that we can spend some real time considering your project when we won't be disturbed or working against other deadlines.
+We would prefer contact via email so that we can spend time considering your project when we won't be disturbed or working against other deadlines.

 If you have a finished show, send us:

 - Tour pack including images, reviews, short tech spec (if you have them) - But please don't send documents larger than about 4MB because our inboxes are small.